-• Innovation Benefits
+• Research and Innovation Benefits

 The proposed project's expected contribution towards the enhancement or development of new industrial or technological innovations.
-Assessment factors may include potential spillover benefits, creation of intellectual property, patents filed, impact on productivity of the new technology, and number of journal publications.
+Assessment factors may include potential spillover benefits, creation of new knowledge or intellectual property, patents filed, impact on productivity of the new technology, and number of journal publications.